germs-lab/SOPs/DNA_SOPs/Quant-iT_dsDNA_Assay.md

 ## Measure the DNA concentration in 96-well-plate by Quant-iT TM dsDNA Assay Kit
 Author: Lanying Ma

--This SOP is based on Quant-iT dsDNA Assay Kit, High Sensitivity.
-Catalog Number Q33120
+This SOP is based on Quant-iT dsDNA Assay Kit, High Sensitivity.
+Catalog Number Q33120.
+We use this assay for high throughput quantification of DNA concentration for sequencing and qPCR applications.

 ## Special Materials needed:
 The plate used for plate reader: Number is 165305 (Thermo)